aruba/pyclearpass/README.md

     - enabled, Operating Mode = Rest API,
     - Operator Profile = Pick one with apporpiate permission level or make a new one,
     - Grant Type = client credentials
-    - Access Token Lifetime: 8 Hours
+    - Access Token Lifetime = 8 Hours
 3. Optional but preferred, a valid SSL cerfificate

 If you need information, refer to the ClearPass configuration documentation for the API account -